CMSgov/ab2d/website/sandbox/tutorial-postman.md

     content-location: http://sandbox.ab2d.cms.gov/api/v1/fhir/Job/afc222d1-a55b-403b-ad22-49f5aefec4b6/$status
     ```

+1. If the status endpoints are not visible, select <b>Status</b>

-13. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/$status" for "Returns a status of an export job" to expand the details of the operation
+1. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/$status" for "Returns a status of an export job" to expand the details of the operation

-14. Select <b>Try it out</b>
+1. Select <b>Try it out</b>

-15. Paste the job id into the A job identifier text box
+1. Paste the job id into the A job identifier text box

-16. Select Execute
+1. Select Execute

-17. If the status is 202, it will tell you the percent complete.
+1. If the status is 202, it will tell you the percent complete.

     Example: